Agile Methodology in Start-ups

 4. Responding to change over following a plan

-You may notice that these values represent more of an adaptive organism that evolves thanks to the clients’ input and feedback, which prevents the product from ever becoming stuck or stagnant.
-It’s constantly developing and undergoing slight adjustments.
-The product isn’t destined to remain in a vacuum; on the contrary, change is both valued and streamlined to stay up to date with the needs of the customers.
+You may notice that these values represent more of an adaptive, evolving organism, thanks to the client’s input and feedback, which prevents the product from ever becoming stuck or stagnant; it’s constantly developing and undergoing slight adjustments.
+The product isn’t destined to remain in a vacuum; on the contrary, change is both valued and encouraged to stay up to date with the needs of the customers.

 In addition to the values explained in the Manifesto, the principles expanded upon them and added more specific details to the Agile philosophy: